ellenemon/ChutesAndLadders/README.md

 # Purpose

-This package simulates a solo player board game Chutes and Ladders
+This package simulates a solo player board game Chutes and Ladders.

 - The URL to the GitHub (i.e., the source code) is: https://github.com/ellenemon/ChutesAndLadders
 - The URL to the Pkgdown webpage is: https://ellenemon.github.io/ChutesAndLadders